Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action

-A line can be drawn between devices that are capable of multimodal sensing (e.g., \cite{chu2013using, hoelscher2015evaluation, xu2013tactile, kaboli2018active}), tactile arrays which are composed of several sensors perceiving normal force/pressure \cite{bhattacharjee2012haptic,bhattacharjee2018inferring,guo2021visual,liarokapis2015unplanned,scimeca2019non,spiers2016single}, and perceiving the force-displacement (stress-strain) relationship only through the gripper (typically from the motor effort).
+\textbf{Sensory channels.} Devices used for haptic object recognition can be split to those that are capable of multimodal sensing (e.g., \cite{chu2013using, hoelscher2015evaluation, xu2013tactile, kaboli2018active}), tactile arrays which are composed of several sensors perceiving normal force/pressure \cite{bhattacharjee2012haptic,bhattacharjee2018inferring,guo2021visual,liarokapis2015unplanned,scimeca2019non,spiers2016single}, and perceiving the force-displacement (stress-strain) relationship only through the gripper (typically from the motor effort).
 Tactile sensing from fingertips may be combined with motor positions and currents \cite{kerzel2019neuro}.
-For parallel jaw grippers, one tactile array may be put on every gripper jaw \cite{scimeca2019non}; sometimes a single pressure sensor is attached to every jaw \cite{wang2022tactual}; Guo et al.~\cite{guo2021visual} used a tactile array on only one gripper jaw.
+For parallel jaw grippers, tactile arrays or pressure sensors may be put on gripper jaws \cite{scimeca2019non, guo2021visual,wang2022tactual}.
+In this work, we compare three devices with only two sensory channels (position and effort) with the Barrett Hand which is heavily sensorized (3 modalities, 107 channels).